 Donations to the Area of Greatest Need give us the greatest flexibility to use the funds on our most critical projects or initiatives.

 To meet the hospice and palliative care needs of our community now and in the future, we are constructing two buildings on our Mishawaka campus – a 12-bed inpatient unit on the banks of the scenic St. Joseph River, and a centralized facility for doctors, nurses and other clinical staff supporting CHC patients.

 Since 1980, Center for Hospice Care has kept its promise that no one eligible for hospice care will be turned aways due to an inability to pay.
 Each year, CHC spends millions of dollars on charity care.
 To support this mission and to honor a long-serving member of our community, the Hospice Foundation has created the Sister Carmel Helping Hands Fund.

-Those who would like to donate in honor or memory of a loved, have many opportunities to do so.
+Those who would like to donate in honor or memory of a loved one, have many opportunities to do so.
 You may wish to make a general donation or to use your donation to purchase a specific memorial item.